Last updated on January 6, 2023

 Isamaru, Hound of Konda | Illustration by Christopher Moeller

 Duel Commander is a one-versus-one format where players pick a legendary creature to act as their commander and build a Singleton 99-card deck that adheres to that commander’s color identity.
-Players in Duel Commander start the game with 20 life instead of 40 like in regular Commander.
-Deckbuilding sensibilities can be pretty different between the two formats as a result.

 This format’s origin can be traced back to France where level 4 (now level 5) Magic judge Kevin Desprez decided that EDH would benefit from a 1v1 iteration.
-The idea quickly spread and grew until a new committee (different from the EDH one) was formed to regulate the format.
-It’s since spread into tons of countries and is one of the most played non-sanctioned formats.
+The idea quickly spread and grew until a separate committee (different from the EDH one) was formed to regulate the format.
+It's since spread into tons of countries and is one of the most played non-sanctioned formats.

 Who Is Duel Commander For?